Thomas V. Mirus, President & Director of Podcasts

 Bio

 Thomas V. Mirus is a podcaster and writer living in New York City.
-He is the Director of Podcasts for CatholicCulture.org, and hosts the Catholic Culture Podcast, as well as co-hosting Criteria: The Catholic Film Podcast.
+He is President of Trinity Communications and Director of Podcasts for CatholicCulture.org, as well as hosting the Catholic Culture Podcast and co-hosting Criteria: The Catholic Film Podcast.

 Thomas takes the lead in CatholicCulture.org’s commentary on the arts, but also reads widely in many other areas.
 He brings a substantial breadth of understanding to his work at CatholicCulture.org, and he became President of Trinity Communications in 2023.